 Still, Choh emphasized that the team is trying to maintain their focus.
 “Our mindset is just (to take things) one game at a time,” he said.
 “We of course understand the situation we're in, but we just want to key in on one game and one practice at a time and not try to get ahead of ourselves.”

-Brown will have a home court advantage for three of the remaining four regular-season games.
-This coming week, the Bears will host Princeton on Feb.
+Brown will return to gameplay this week.
+The Bears will host Princeton on Feb.
 18 at 7 p.m. and Penn on Feb.
 19 at 6 p.m.

 Editor’s Note: A previous version of this story contained passages with identical or nearly identical language to a news article on the official Brown Athletics website.
 These portions have since been revised.
 An Editors’ Note explaining this and other changes can be found here.